2012 Summer Olympics: Olympic Golden Rings Awards

-In November 2012, the IOC announced the winners of the Golden Ring Awards for the best broadcast coverage of the Games.
+In November 2012 the IOC announced the winners of the Golden Ring Awards for the best broadcast coverage of the Games.
 Best Olympic Sports Production was awarded to the sailing, produced by Christopher Lincoln, Gary Milkis, and Ursula Romero.
 The production for the canoe/kayak slalom and the rowing/canoe sprint came second and third respectively.
 The award for Best On Air Promotion went to NBC with Foxtel and ZDF finishing second and third.
 NBC Olympics also won the Best Olympic Feature category, as Sky Italia came second and ZDF third.
 The Best Athlete Profile award went to TV Record's profile of Sarah Menezes, NBC came second with their profile of David Rudisha, and ESPN Latin America took third place with a profile of Miguel Correa and Ruben Rezola.
 The award for Best Olympic Programme went to NBC, host broadcasters the BBC took second place for Super Saturday (the middle Saturday of the Games), and third place was claimed by the Nine Network for their live coverage of Day 16 of the Games.

 Marketing

 "Survival" by Muse was announced as the official song of the Olympics, to be played by international broadcasters reporting on the Games.
 The track was noted to express a sense of conviction and determination to win.
-In August 2009, the Royal Mail commissioned artists and illustrators to design 30 stamps, which were released in batches of 10 between 2009 and 2011.
+In August 2009 Royal Mail commissioned artists and illustrators to design 30 stamps, which were released in batches of 10 between 2009 and 2011.
 The last ones were released on 22 July 2011.
 Two £5 coins designed by Saiman Miah were made to commemorate the Olympics.
 As with other Olympics since 1952, the Royal Mint struck a set of commemorative one-kilogram gold and silver coins.